abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Representing Operation to Privilege Mappings

-A Redfish service Should provide a Privilege Registry file in the service Registry Collection.
+A Redfish service should provide a Privilege Registry file in the service Registry Collection.
 The Privilege Registry file represents the
 Privilege(s) required to perform an operation against a URI specified in a HTTP request to the service.
 The Privilege Registry is a single
 JSON document that contains a Mappings array of PrivilegeMapping entity elements where there is an individual element for every schema entity supported by the service.
 The operation to privilege mapping is defined for every entity schema and applies to every resource the service